Dads matter! Early literacy tips for dads

-However, research from the Murdoch Children’s Institute (MCRI) has found that fathers who read to their children can have a unique impact on their child’s language development.
+Research from the Murdoch Children’s Institute (MCRI) has found that fathers who read to their children can have a unique impact on their child’s language development and early literacy skills.

 The study also found that the child’s language development increased as they grew older, with results finding that fathers who read to their children at age two predicted better language development at age four.